From the best trails to where you should stay, this is everything you need to know about the Bastei Bridge hike in Saxon Switzerland, Germany!

 The Bastei is in Saxony National Park, 40km east of Dresden and towards the Czech border.

 Even though there are day trips from Berlin, the best way of exploring this area is to get to Dresden and travel from there.
+I spent a couple of days in Dresden before coming here.
+Check out this blog post if you’re looking for what to do in Dresden.

 It is only an hour’s drive from Dresden, though the landscape is so beautiful you might want to drive slowly to take it all in.
 I hired a car in Dresden and it was a really easy drive.